Determining If Your Computer is 32-Bit or 64-Bit

 2. Click the System Report button.
 If you do not see this button, click More Info, then scroll down and click the System Report button.

-Macbook Pro Hardware Information
+Macbook Pro Hardware information on an Intel-based system

 32 and 64 bit processor chart